csvsoundsystem/mockingjay/README.md

 Built off of <a href="https://github.com/abelsonlive/regextweet" target="_blank">RegEx Tweet</a>, a Twitter API 1.1 script to make a Twitter bot that retweets tweets that contain words in a RegEx.

+It currently powers [@YourRepsOnGuns](http://twitter.com/yourrepsonguns), retweeting members of congress when they tweet about firearms and related words.

+We originally made this project when we were working at The Daily Beast and compiling every member of congress's stance on gun control for [This Is Your Rep On Guns](http://thedailybeast.thisisyourreponguns.com).
+Read more about that project and the origins of this bot [here](http://newsbeastlabs.tumblr.com/post/41373060897/update-feb-10-repsguntweets-has-been-changed-to).

 # Installation

 ````